fbpx

 A falling base rate can provide a lift to the stock market.
 There are several reasons for this:

-- Cheaper borrowing for companies can lead to increased investment and growth.
+• Cheaper borrowing can encourage companies to investment and expand.

-- Consumers with lower debt repayments may have more disposable income to spend.
+• Lower debt repayments may leave consumers with more disposable income to spend.

-- People are more likely to borrow to buy big-ticket items, increasing consumption.
+• People are more likely to borrow to buy bigger-ticket items, increasing demand.

 4, Bond values may rise as yields fall